chr15m/nostr-relay-research/XX.md

 ### Client Workflow

-1. **Publishing**: A client hashes its npub, performs a recursive `FIND_RELAY` lookup to find relays closest to that hash, then publishes its [NIP-65](65.md) relay list (or any other event) to those relays.
+1. **Publishing**: A client hashes its npub, performs a recursive `DHT_FIND_RELAY` lookup to find relays closest to that hash, then publishes its [NIP-65](65.md) relay list (or any other event) to those relays.
-2. **Discovery**: A client hashes a target npub, performs a recursive `FIND_RELAY` lookup to find the closest relays, then queries those relays for the target's relay list (or any other event).
+2. **Discovery**: A client hashes a target npub, performs a recursive `DHT_FIND_RELAY` lookup to find the closest relays, then queries those relays for the target's relay list (or any other event).

 ## Protocol Specification